sayakpaul/BiT-jax2tf/README.md

 This repository hosts the code to port NumPy model weights of BiT-ResNets [1] to TensorFlow SavedModel format.
 These models are results of [2].
 The original model weights come from [3].

-Huge thanks to [Willie Gierke](https://ch.linkedin.com/in/willi-gierke) (of Google) for helping with the porting.
+Huge thanks to [Willi Gierke](https://ch.linkedin.com/in/willi-gierke) (of Google) for helping with the porting.

 The TensorFlow SavedModels are available on TensorFlow Hub as a collection: https://tfhub.dev/sayakpaul/collections/bit-resnet/1.
 A total of 8 models are available: